Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Introduction

-In this paper, we propose incorporating an unsupervised loss into the loss function of generalized linear models (GLM) and quantify the integration of unlabeled data by a \textit{mixing ratio} $\alpha$ in what we term \textit{mixed-SSL}.
+In this paper, we suggest adding an unsupervised loss to the loss function of generalized linear models (GLM), thereby creating a general form of semi-supervised objective function.
+Furthermore, and more importantly, we quantify the extent to which unlabeled data are incorporated through a \textit{mixing ratio} $\alpha$, thereby introducing the concept of \textit{mixed-SSL}.
 In this framework, we are able to characterize the performance of the supervised and semi-supervised estimators, and obtain theoretical insights.
 Our main result states that it is invariably beneficial to integrate the unlabeled data with some nonzero mixing ratio $\alpha>0$, in terms of predictive performance.
-Moreover, we provide a constructive methodology for estimating the best mixing ratio, where the mixed-SSL delivers the best predictive performance, while using the data on hand, and demonstrate our methodology empirically through extensive simulations.
-This result differs from traditional studies on SSL in linear models, which suggest that unlabeled data do not always reduce the prediction error.
-In addition, the findings of this study provide an explanation for the observed benefit of SSDL in regression tasks, typically involving a GLM as the output layer.
+Moreover, we provide a constructive methodology for estimating the optimal mixing ratio, where mixed-SSL delivers the best predictive performance while using the data on hand, and demonstrate our methodology empirically through extensive simulations.
+This result differs from traditional studies on SSL in linear models, which suggest that unlabeled data do not always reduce the predictive error \citep{tarpey2014paradoxical,chakrabortty2018efficient,azriel2022semi}.
+In addition, the findings of this study provide an explanation for the observed benefit of SSDL in regression tasks, typically involving a GLM as the output layer of a deep neural network.
 We also demonstrate the applicability of our methodology to improve state-of-the-art supervised deep learning models in real-world regression tasks.

 The methodology and theory presented in this paper improve and expand our previous work (\cite{yuval2022semi}), which proposed a general methodology for semi-supervised empirical risk minimization.
 A major contribution of that work was a characterization of the relative performance of the supervised and semi-supervised estimators, and a consequent methodology for choosing between them, according to appropriate data-based estimates of the noise and signal of the model.
 In this paper, we show that mixing between the estimators leads to better performance than selecting between them.
-Furthermore, we broaden the discussion to include interpolator models, offering theoretical and empirical evidence on the advantages of the proposed mixed-SSL method in this case as well.
+Furthermore, we broaden the discussion to include interpolator models, offering theoretical and empirical evidence on the advantages of the proposed mixed-SSL approach in this case as well.